-The Gamsberg deposit is located some 16 km to the east of Broken Hill/Aggeneys in the Northern Cape Province of South Africa.
+The Gamsberg deposit is located some 16 km to the east of Aggeneys/Broken Hill in the Northern Cape Province of South Africa.

-The project is owned and managed by Anglo American plc - Base Metals Division.
+The project is owned and managed by Vedanta Resources - Black Mountain Division.

-Mineralisation occurs within the Gams Ore Formation, which is a direct correlative of the Aggeneys Ore Formation that hosts the ore at Broken Hill, and is a member of the Bushmanland Group (for detail see the Aggeneys/Broken Hill records).
-The Gams Ore/Iron Formation comprises three units, namely:
+Mineralisation occurs within the Gams Ore Formation, which is a direct correlative of the Aggeneys Ore Formation that hosts the ore at Broken Hill, and is a member of the Bushmanland Group.
+The Gams Ore/Iron Formation comprises three units, namely the:

-i). a lower member composed of a diverse suite of quartz-felspar-garnet-clinopyroxene rock, garnet-clinopyroxene-feldspar marble and garnet-clinopyroxene-quartz-magnetite rocks;
+i).
+A Member a lower member composed of a diverse suite of quartz-felspar-garnet-clinopyroxene rock, garnet-clinopyroxene-feldspar marble and garnet-clinopyroxene-quartz-magnetite rocks;

-ii). a middle sulphide zone with quartz-garnet-amphibole rocks and graphitic quartz-sillimanite-muscovite-feldspar containing major amounts of pyrite, pyrrhotite, sphalerite and galena; and
+ii).
+B Member a middle sulphide zone with quartz-garnet-amphibole rocks and graphitic quartz-sillimanite-muscovite-feldspar containing major amounts of pyrite, pyrrhotite, sphalerite and galena; and

-iii). an upper unit of diverse garnet, pyroxenoid, clinopyroxene, orthopyroxene, amphibole, quartz, apatite, carbonate, magnetite, hematite and barite bearing rocks.
+iii).
+C Member an upper unit of diverse garnet, pyroxenoid, clinopyroxene, orthopyroxene, amphibole, quartz, apatite, carbonate, magnetite, hematite and barite bearing rocks.

-It is underlain by a thick, massive recrystallised white quartzite with minor schists and conglomerate which succeeds the Hoogoor Suite leuco-gneisses.
+It is underlain by a thick, massive recrystallised white quartzite with minor schists and conglomerate.

 The sphalerite rich pyrrhotitic-pyritic ore is found towards the centre of the Gams Iron/Ore Formation, flanked by iron sulphides, predominantly pyrite below and pyrrhotite above.
 These sulphides are in turn sandwiched by two magnetite to hematite rich zones towards the outer margins of the Gams Iron Formation.